The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Connection Between the Reach-Avoid Problem and PDE Characterization

 To be precise, we define

 where the function $\ell_\eps :\R^n \ra \R$ is defined as

-The following Theorem asserts that the above technique affords an $\eps$-conservative but precise way of characterizing the solution to the reach-avoid problem defined in Definition \ref{def:RA within} in the framework of \secref{sec:Alternative Characterization}.
+The following result asserts that the above technique affords a conservative but arbitrarily precise way of characterizing the solution of the reach-avoid problem defined in Definition \ref{def:RA within} in the framework of \secref{sec:Alternative Characterization}.